 Applying for an EU Blue Card

-Permit will allow you to stay up to 4 years.
+The permit will allow you to stay up to 4 years.
 After just 33 months working on the EU Blue Card, you can obtain a Permanent Residence Permit in Germany.

 Germany Employment Visa

-In most cases the employer will your sponsor, so you can apply for a German Employment Visa.
+In most cases the employer will be your sponsor, so you can apply for a German Employment Visa.
 You can get the Permanent Residence Permit after 5 years in Germany with an employment visa.